A Guide to Breaking A Rental Lease

 Read your lease carefully

-Your tenancy agreement outlines all rules of your lease, so you should check for any “early termination” clauses.
-Keep an eye out for terms like “early release”, “sub-let” and “re-let” as these are common terms used when referring to breaking a lease.
-This clause will outline any costs of breaking the lease, and any rules regarding renting out your room or property to another person.
+Your tenancy agreement outlines all the rules of your lease, so you should check for any “early termination” clauses.
+Keep an eye out for terms like “early release”, “sub-let”, and “re-let”, as these are common terms used when referring to breaking a lease.
+This clause will outline any costs of breaking the lease and any rules regarding renting your room or property to another person.